What To Do When You Hate Your Job, But Can’t Quit It

 2. Create Other Goals

 Our brain functions in a way that it constantly requires a purpose and a plan of action.
 It needs to be constantly occupied with something.
 Having a job does keep your brain occupied, yet if the job is clearly not suitable for you, you might end up feeling depressed.

 If you can’t change your job right now, a good idea is to find an activity you enjoy after work.
 It’s important that this activity would encourage either your knowledge or creativity.

 Set up a goal and work towards it.
 Whether it’s buying a new piece of furniture, learning a new skill, painting a wall decor item, making a vision board, or working out – it does not matter.
 Having a short-term or long-term goal will get you a little bit of happiness and maybe even change your attitude towards your job.

 Admit it!
 There are days when you are feeling so down, that you end up redirecting your anger towards your job.
-Pessimism leads to giving up on daily tasks and feeling extremely lethargic which, obviously, tells you that “it’s just because of this job”.
+Pessimism leads to giving up on daily tasks and feeling very lethargic which, obviously, tells you that “it’s just because of this job”.

 Negative thinking affects us physically and can be even more draining than physical work.
 To counteract its effects, spend some time each day to reflect and focus on what went well during the day.